Name:

 Segment:2 Anatomy.

+is often chaotic and possess a unique set of challenges.
 A thorough knowledge of this procedure will allow the surgeon to perform the resuscitative thoracotomy in a safe, rapid, and efficient manner, increasing the chance for recovery.

 We will begin by discussing the relevant anatomy, the instruments and positioning necessary, the exposure and techniques, and, finally, tips and pitfalls for the resuscitative thoracotomy.
 Once the left anterolateral incision is made, and the left chest entered, you will encounter the two lobes of the left lung superiorly, the diaphragm inferiorly, and the heart anteriorly.
 Note that with excessive bagging of the patient, or if intern abdominal bleeding has occurred, the left diaphragm may occupy the majority of the left thoracic cavity.